By Chelsea Hetelson

 First, we think the modular boxes will make it easier for UF to maintain the boxes and keep a cleaner campus.

-Really, the fact that our stickers won’t be the biggest or our color won’t be stand-out is of no concern.
-All the same content is still there, now just in an equal-sized, equal-recognition box.
+Really, the fact that our stickers won’t be the biggest or our box color won’t be the only bright shining neon beacon in the distance does not matter.
+All our same content is still there, now just in an equal-sized, equal-recognition box.

 WHERE TO FIND US